Foreign Narcotics Kingpin Designation Act: Civil penalties

 In 2008, A.G.
 Edwards subsidiary A.G.
 Edwards and Sons voluntarily disclosed that it failed to block investment accounts and had processed transactions of accounts owned by narcotics traffickers.
 It settled by remitting $122,358.35.

-On October 7, 2015, in a case concerning the Honduran Banco Continental, was the first time the act had been used against a bank outside the United States.
+On October 7, 2015, a case concerning the Honduran Banco Continental was the first time the act had been used against a bank outside the United States.

 On July 27, 2016, the OFAC issued a Finding of Violation against BBVA USA for maintaining the accounts of two persons on OFAC's List of Specially Designated Nationals and Blocked Persons.
 The two persons are accused of money launderers for Rafael Caro Quintero, a DEA Most Wanted Fugitive.

 In August 2016, AXA Equitable Life Insurance Company and Humana, Inc each received a Finding of Violation for failing to cease transacting business with three customers who were named under the Kingpin Act.
 The products in question were health insurance policies.
 Neither company nor their subsidiaries were fined as they cooperated with the OFAC investigation.